Jlagerstrom12/Azure-SOC/README.md

 In this project, a mini honeynet was set up in Microsoft Azure, with log sources connected to a Log Analytics workspace.
 Microsoft Sentinel was used to generate alerts and create incidents based on the logs ingested from the watchlists.
 Metrics were collected in the unsecured environment before any security controls were added, and then again after implementing security measures.
 Notably, the number of security events and incidents dropped significantly after applying the security controls, demonstrating their effectiveness.

-It's important to mention that if regular users actively used the network's resources, it's likely that more security events and alerts would have been triggered within the 24-hour period following the implementation of the security measures.
+It's important to mention that if regular users actively used the network's resources, it's likely that more security events and alerts would have been triggered within the 24-hour period following the hardening tactics implemented.